-The balance sheet of Viant Technology Inc. as of October 9, 2020 included in this prospectus has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report appearing herein.
-Such financial statement has been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The financial statements included in this prospectus have been audited by Deloitte & Touche LLP, an independent registered public accounting firm as stated in their report appearing herein.
+Such financial statements are included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.